primalmotion/bootsig/README.md

 It is made of the following components

-- `bootsig-init`: initialize gpg keychain with one key to sign /boot
+- `bootsig-init`: initialize a gpg keychain with one key to sign `/boot`
-- `bootsig-sign`: signs the /boot folder
+- `bootsig-sign`: checksums, counts and signs the content `/boot` folder
-- `bootsig-verify`: verifies the signatures of /boot files
+- `bootsig-verify`: verifies the signatures, sum and counts of `/boot` folder
 - `bootsig-check`: userland quick check

 ## Concepts